brenomfviana/vjudge-rust/05-sum-it-up/README.md

 For each test case, first output a line containing 'Sums of ', the total, and a colon.
 Then output each sum, one per line; if there are no sums, output the line 'NONE'.
-The numbers within each sum must appear in nonincreasing order.
+The numbers within each sum must appear in non-increasing order.
 A number may be repeated in the sum as many times as it was repeated in the original list.
 The sums themselves must be sorted in decreasing order based on the numbers appearing in the sum.
 In other words, the sums must be sorted by